Brookshire Cypress Fulshear Jersey Village Katy Tomball Richmond

 What Is a Perianal Abscess?

-A perianal abscess is a painful, pus-filled lump that forms just outside the anus.
-It happens when a small gland in the anal area becomes blocked and infected, leading to swelling, redness, and discomfort.
-Without prompt care, the infection can spread or lead to more serious complications.
+A perianal abscess is a painful, pus-filled swelling that develops close to the anus.
+It occurs when a small gland in the anal region becomes blocked and infected, leading to redness, swelling, and significant discomfort.
+Without timely treatment, the infection may spread and cause serious complications.

 Common Symptoms

-• Pain or throbbing around the anus, worse when sitting or moving
+• Pain or throbbing around the anus, especially when sitting or moving

-• A tender, red, swollen bump near the anal opening
+• A red, swollen bump near the anal opening

-• Drainage of pus or blood from the lump
+• Drainage of pus or blood from the affected area

 • Fever and chills